-A cross-appeal must be docketed with the clerk of the appellate courts within 21 days after filing the notice of cross-appeal in the district court.
+A cross-appeal must be docketed with the clerk of the appellate courts within 60 days after filing the notice of cross-appeal in the district court.
 A cross-appellant must file with the clerk of the appellate courts:

-- an original and one copy of the docketing statement; - a file-stamped certified copy of the notice of cross-appeal; and - a copy of any request for transcript or certificate of completion of transcript (or a statement that no transcript is requested).
+- the docketing statement; - a file-stamped certified copy of the notice of cross-appeal; and - a copy of any request for transcript or certificate of completion of transcript (or a statement that no transcript is requested).
 Rule 2.04(a)(2).